-These terms do not have a standardized meaning under generally accepted accounting principles.
-See "Non-GAAP Financial Measures" & Financial Metrics" section of the Company's Management's Discussion and Analysis.
+(1) These terms do not have a standardized meaning under generally accepted accounting principals.
+See "Non-GAAP Financial Measures & Financial Metrics" section of the Company's MD&A for the year end May 7, 2022.

-(3) Attributable to owners of the Company.
+(2) Attributable to owners of the Company.